partrickJhonson/beef/Autorun-Rule-Engine.md

 }
 ```

-## Rules Examples:
+## Rules Examples
-As mentioned earlier on, the ARE is evolving, so there will be likely many more rulesets in the near future.
+The ARE is evolving, so there will be likely many more rulesets in the near future.
-All public rulesets will be in the main BeEF repository, inside (beef_root)/arerules.
+All public rulesets will be in the main BeEF repository, inside `<beef_root>/arerules`.

 ***
 [[BeEF RESTful API|BeEF RESTful API]] | [[Notifications|Notifications]]